 Despite the ubiquity of electronic calendars, many business owners still use — and can’t live without — a physical business planner.
-It’s a good place to write down everything, from meetings to appointments to to-do lists to contact information.
-All of this important information can live in one handy place, and the bonus?
-You don’t have to constantly worry about whether your phone is charged or the Internet connection is working in order to access it.
+It’s a good place to write down everything, from meetings and appointments to to-do lists and contact information.
+All of this important information can live in one handy place and the bonus?
+You don’t have to constantly worry about whether your phone is charged or if the internet connection is working to access it.

 Looking for a place to primarily keep track of your schedule along with writing down your to-dos and contact information?
-A traditional planner fits the bill.
-You can choose the format that fits your needs, whether that’s a day planner, a weekly planner or a monthly planner.
+A traditional planner might fit the bill.
+You can choose the format that fits your needs, whether a day planner, a weekly planner, or a monthly planner.
 You also have a wide selection of brands, each with its own design and format.
-So it makes sense to compare options like Day-Timer, At-A-Glance planners and Blue Sky planners.
+So, it makes sense to compare options like Day-Timer, At-A-Glance, and Blue Sky.

-If you need to take and organize lots of notes — whether at meetings or while brainstorming — a professional note-taking system may be the ticket.
-Discbound planners such as the TUL note-taking systems give you the flexibility to easily add and rearrange pages and sections, essentially custom designing your planner as you see fit.
-You can color-code pages or add dividers for easy organization as well as add calendar pages for keeping track of your schedule.
+If you need to take and organize a lot of notes — whether at meetings or while brainstorming — a professional note-taking system might be the ticket.
+Discbound planners, such as the TUL note-taking systems, give you the flexibility to easily add and rearrange pages and sections, essentially custom designing your planner as you see fit.
+You can color-code pages, add dividers for easy organization, or add calendar pages for keeping track of your schedule.

-As you’re choosing your planner, you can think about how you can improve your time management and organizational skills in the year ahead.
+As you’re choosing your planner, think about how you can improve your time management and organizational skills in the year ahead.
+The right business planner can help you do just that. in the year ahead.
 The right business planner can help you do just that.

 About the Author